 Can’t Sleep?
 Sleep Debt Happens

-Dr. Sharon T. McLaughlin writes a great review of insulin resistance.
-This can be caused by not sleeping enough and is a common reason why people with sleep apnea gain weight.
-Dr. McLaughlin says, “Studies show that untreated sleep problems such as sleep apnea can increase the risk of obesity, insulin resistance, and type 2 diabetes”.
+Insulin resistance can be caused by not sleeping enough and is a common reason why people with sleep apnea gain weight.
+Untreated sleep problems can increase the risk of obesity, insulin resistance, and type 2 diabetes.

 Luckily research has shown these changes in our body can be reversed by repaying sleep debt.
 Here is a great summary which includes suggestions on how to repay your debt.